Friend Functions and Friend Classes in C++

 3. Not a Member Function – It is not called by an object of the class.

-Applications of the Friend Function
+Practical Applications of Friend Functions in C++

 • Multiple Class Interaction – Function can access the private data of multiple classes (e.g., adding the object of various classes).